-- 4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes. - 4.13.5 Intermediate floors shall satisfy the following conditions: - a) There is only one intermediate floor, and - b) The total occupant load on the intermediate floor is no greater than 100, and - c) The total area of the intermediate floor is no greater than that specified in Paragraph 4.13.6. - 4.13.6 The maximum total area of the intermediate floor within the firecell shall be the lowest of:
+- 4.13.4 Intermediate floors and stairs used as access and their supporting primary elements within the firecell shall have FRRs of at least 30 minutes. - 4.13.5 Intermediate floors shall satisfy the following conditions: - a) If there are two or more separate intermediate floors, the levels of these floors above the firecell floors differ by no more than 1.0 m, and - b) The total combined occupant load on the intermediate floors is no greater than 100, and - c) The total combined area of the intermediate floors is no greater than that specified in Paragraph 4.13.6. - 4.13.6 The maximum total combined area of the intermediate floors within the firecell shall be the lowest of:

-- a) 20% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor is enclosed or partitioned and does not have an alarm system with smoke detection installed throughout the firecell, or - b) 40% of the area of the firecell floor not including the area of the intermediate floor if the intermediate floor is either: - i) completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or - c) The area that allows up to 100 occupants on the intermediate floor based upon the occupant density of the space as calculated in accordance with Paragraph 1.4.
+a) 20% of the area of the firecell floor not including the area of the intermediate floors if the intermediate floors are enclosed or partitioned and do not have an alarm system with smoke detection installed throughout the firecell, or b) 40% of the area of the firecell floor not including the area of the intermediate floors if the intermediate floors are either:

+- i) completely open, or - ii) if enclosed or partitioned, a Type 4 system is installed, or - c) The area that allows up to 100 occupants on the intermediate floors based upon the occupant density of the space as calculated in accordance with Paragraph 1.4.